4e1e0603/01/README.md

-# Random walks
+# random walk

-_Simulations of various types of random walks._
+_Simulations of various types of random walk._

 - Simple random walks
   - [x] Random walk on regular 1D lattice where you can step in any of the two directions `{↑, ↓}` with the same probability.